 (At Leanpub, we firmly support this: most of the ebooks we sell are educational, such as computer programming books, and represent the kind of social good that policymakers want to encourage, by providing a discounted VAT rate.)

-Now, recently this is changing for the better in many European countries, and the ebook rates are coming down.
-There are some complications, however: some countries require an ISBN on ebooks, other countries exclude specific types of books, etc.
+Sometimes, however, there are complications: some countries require an ISBN on ebooks, other countries exclude specific types of books, etc.

-For example, we cannot just change a rate because we see it reported somewhere; we need confirmation that the lower ebook rate will be actually available to us to use when we file our quarterly VAT return.
+For example, we cannot just change a rate because we see it reported somewhere, regardless of whether that's a reputable news source or even a government website.
+Instead, we need confirmation that the lower ebook rate will be actually available to us to use in the VAT MOSS system when we file our quarterly VAT return.

-We cannot file a VAT return until the quarter has ended, and quarters end on March 31, June 30, September 30 and December 31.
-So, the very next day after a quarter ends is the earliest that we can check the officially-available VAT rates with the European country that we file our VAT MOSS returns with.
+We cannot file a quarterly VAT return until the quarter has ended, nor can we use the web form for that quarter until the quarter has ended.
+Quarters end on March 31, June 30, September 30 and December 31.
+So, the very next day after a quarter ends is the earliest that we can check which VAT rates are officially available on the web form provided by the European country that we file our VAT MOSS returns with.